robertreingit/simpleBrainSurface/README.md

 # simpleBrainSurface
 A collection of MATLAB functions to render a brain surface in MNI-coordinates.

+## Aim
-Main intended usage is for presentation of functional near-infrared spectroscopy data to show the location of the source and detector optodes and the measurement channel positions and if desired the resulting activation signal.
+Main intended usage is for presentation of functional near-infrared spectroscopy data to show the location of the source and detector optodes and the measurement channel positions and if desired the resulting activation signal including a simple layout generator.

+## Motivation
-I couldn't find anything that suited my needs therefore I put it on Github in case anybody else is looking for something similar.
+I couldn't find anything that suited my needs as most render functions out there are somewhat to heavy for what I want to do.
+Therefore, I put the project on Github in case anybody else is looking for something similar.

 ![Screenshot](screenshot/example.png?raw=true "Simple Brain Surface")